- Debt Help

-“I’m not good with credit cards,” said Phyllis.
-“I was struggling to make the minimum payments, and then eventually I couldn’t even make those anymore.”
+“I’m not good with credit cards,” Phyllis said.
+“I was struggling to make the minimum payments and then eventually I couldn’t even make those anymore.”

 Phyllis was worried that she’d have to look to payday loans to survive, and that was the last thing she’d wanted.

 “I was already robbing Peter to pay Paul and it was becoming worse.
 I felt trapped and I was living in an expensive place.”

 Once Phyllis reached out to Money Mentors, she immediately felt relief.

 “Money Mentors stopped companies from calling me,” Phyllis said.
 “I felt stress-free and comfortable knowing that the numbers were starting to go down.”

 While on the OPD program, clients are required to give up credit and spend only using cash and debit cards.
 Phyllis felt good living this way because she “actually had money.”

 Within one year of being on the program, things started going well at work and Phyllis could make larger payments and save more money.

 “I learned how to watch my money come in and learn where it was going,” she said.
 “Money Mentors made me think, the courses gave me good skills, and it got me back to where I needed to be.”

 When Phyllis first described her experience with debt, she mentioned that it was time to take a leap.
 Money Mentors was that leap, and she still gives thanks for helping her accomplish her goal of debt freedom.